IgniteUI/indigo-design-docfx/en/appbuilder/generate-app/upload-application-to-github.md

 # Upload Application To Github

 > [!NOTE]
-><b>Once ready with you design in Indigo.Design App Builder you can upload it to your private or Github repository.
+><b>Once ready with your design in Indigo.Design App Builder you can upload it to your private or GitHub repository.

 ### In this article: